Paying for School

-The Public Service Loan Forgiveness program or PSLF is a federal program set up to forgive federal student loan debt for people working in certain public sectors and non-profits.
-It's geared towards people who're working in a field that pays less than most, giving them a fighting chance against their loans.
-To qualify for this program, you must 1) be signed up for one of the following repayment plans: standard, Income-Contingent, Income-Based, Pay As You Earn, Revised Pay As You Earn, or any plan that results in monthly payments higher than standard, and 2) must have made 120 monthly payments.
-To be considered for PSLF you must be working full time in one of the following areas of employment:
+The Public Service Loan Forgiveness (PSLF) program is a federal program set up to forgive federal student loan debt for people working in certain public sectors and non-profits.
+It's geared toward people who're working in a field that pays less than most, giving them a fighting chance against their loans.
+To qualify for this program, you must 1) be signed up for one of the following repayment plans: standard, income-contingent, income-based, pay as you earn, revised pay as you earn, or any plan that results in monthly payments higher than standard, and 2) must have made 120 monthly payments.
+To be considered for PSLF, you must be working full-time in one of the following areas of employment:

 - Federal, state, local, or tribal government organizations

 - A 501(c)3 nonprofit

 - A nonprofit that’s not 501(c)3 designated but meets other requirements related to public service

 - AmeriCorps/Peace Corps